Orangefury/Pikachu/README.md

 **For welcome and goodbye messages create a channel with some words like "welcome", "greet", "leave" etc. and make a channel with name ``log`` to log about all  updates about your server.
-``This bot also send ban message to every user who is banned or unbanned`` by bot or by maually in your server**

-For detailed informatin about the bot, you can join this server.
+``This bot also send ban message to every user who is banned or unbanned`` by bot or by maually in your server** ``You can also chat with bot by mentioning it , then typing your text`` For detailed informatin about the bot, you can join this server.